apache/flink-connector-aws/docs/content.zh/docs/connectors/table/kinesis.md

 * `PROFILE` - Use an AWS credentials profile to create the AWS credentials.
 * `ASSUME_ROLE` - Create AWS credentials by assuming a role.
 The credentials for assuming the role must be supplied.
 * `WEB_IDENTITY_TOKEN` - Create AWS credentials by assuming a role using Web Identity Token.
+* `CUSTOM` - Provide a custom class that implements the interface `AWSCredentialsProvider` and has a constructor `MyCustomClass(java.util.Properties config)`.
+All connector properties will be passed down to this custom credential provider class via the constructor.

 ### Start Reading Position